brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 Unfortunately, we cannot expect that to always be the case, and we need to plan for the worst.
-Maybe the network is slow, or the server is operating near capacity and is not replication the updates as fast as we'd except, and this replication lag can increase.
+Maybe the network is slow, or the server is operating near capacity and is not replicating the updates as fast as we'd except, and this replication lag can increase.
 Maybe it will increase a couple of seconds, maybe minutes.
 What happens then?